The geometry of kernelized spectral clustering: Analysis of the normalized Laplacian embedding

-and this event holds probability at least $1 - 8\numc^2\exp\big({\frac{-\UNICON_2 \, \numd \dev^4}{ \dev^2 + \SIMMAX{\Pbar} + \coupling{\Pbar} }}\big)$. \end{theorem}
+and this event holds probability at least $1 - 8K^2\exp({\frac{-{c}_2 n\delta^4}{ \delta^2 + \mathcal{S}_{\max}({\bar{\mathbb{P}}}) + {{\mathcal{C}}({{\bar {\mathbb{P}}}})} }} )$. \end{theorem}

-Theorem~\ref{ThmMain} establishes that the embedding of i.i.d. samples from a finite mixture $\Pbar$ has orthogonal cone structure (OCS) {\em if} the components have small overlap and good indivisibility.
-This result holds with high probability on the sampling from $\Pbar$.
+Theorem~\ref{ThmMain} establishes that the embedding of i.i.d. samples from a finite mixture ${\bar{\mathbb{P}}}$ has orthogonal cone structure (OCS) \textit{if} the components have small overlap and good indivisibility.
+This result holds with high probability on the sampling from~${\bar{\mathbb{P}}}$.
 See Figure~\ref{FigThm} for an illustration of the theorem.

-The tail decay of the mixture components enters the bounds on $\smallfrac$ and $\smallang$ in different ways: the bound on $\smallang$ is inversely proportional to $\tailparam$, but the bound on $\smallfrac$ is tighter for smaller $\tailparam$.
-Depending on how quickly $\tailfn$ increases with $\tailparam$, it may very well be the dominant term in the bound on $\smallfrac$.
-For example if there is a $\gamma >0$ such that $\tailfn(\tailparam) \le \tailparam^\gamma$ for all $\tailparam \in (0,1)$, and we set $\tailparam = \finiteDifficulty^\exponent$ for some $\exponent \in (0,1)$, then we obtain the simplified bounds
+The tail decay of the mixture components enters the bounds on $\alpha$ and $\theta$ in different ways: the bound on $\theta$ is inversely proportional to $t$, but the bound on $\alpha$ is tighter for smaller $t$.
+Depending on how quickly $\psi$ increases with $t$, it may very well be the dominant term in the bound on $\alpha$.
+For example, if there is a $\gamma>0$ such that $\psi(t) \le t^\gamma$ for all $t\in(0,1)$, and we set $t= \varphi_n^\beta$ for some $\beta\in (0,1)$, then we obtain the simplified bounds

-Indeed, we find that whenever $\gamma\exponent < 2$, the tail decay function is the dominant term in the bound on~$\smallfrac$.
-Note that this power-law tail decay is easy to verify for the Gaussian distribution with Gaussian kernel from Example~\ref{ExGaussian} (see Figure~\ref{FigTail}).
+Indeed, we find that whenever $\gamma\beta< 2$, the tail decay function is the dominant term in the bound on~$\alpha$.
+Note that this power law tail decay is easy to verify for the Gaussian distribution with Gaussian kernel from Example~\ref{ExGaussian}; see Figure~\ref{FigTail}.

-Finally, the constants $\const,\const_0,\const_1,\const_2$ increase as the kernel bound $\kbound$ increases and as $\minDensity$ decreases.
-This is where we need the tail truncation condition $\minDensity>0$.
-This assumption is common in the literature (see Cao and Chen \cite{compharmonic}, for example).
-Both Luxburg, Belkin and Bousquet \cite{luxburg} and Rosasco, Belkin and De Vito \cite{rosasco} assume $\kk(x,y) \ge \minDensity>0$, which is more restrictive.
+Finally, the numbers $c,c_0,c_1,c_2$ increase as the kernel bound $b$ increases and as $r$ decreases.
+This is where we need the tail truncation condition $r>0$.
+This assumption is common in the literature; see Cao and Chen \cite{compharmonic}, for example.
+Both von Luxburg, Belkin and Bousquet \cite{luxburg} and Rosasco, Belkin and De Vito \cite{rosasco} assume $k(x,y) \ge r>0$, which is more restrictive.
 Note that this automatically holds if we add a positive constant to any kernel.
-This is sometimes called {\em regularization} and can significantly increase the performance of spectral clustering in practice \cite{chen}.
+This is sometimes called \textit{regularization} and can significantly increase the performance of spectral clustering in practice \cite{chen}.